kmatt10/PivotText/README.md

 For example, sorting your text values and then numbering with rank() to give each value a specific index Then "1": "apples", "2": "Cake", "3": "Oranges"
-Set the pivot table up to take max of this rank value per entry and then this can be used to add those corresponding text values in place of the keys
+Set the pivot table value to max of this rank value and then this can be used to add those corresponding text values in place of the keys

 NOTE: Exporting by any native Sisense means **will not preserve the mapping** due to the way Sisense produces exports